Sylmar STM Magnet - Application Information

-The on-time application period for the 2022-2023 school was open from October 1, 2021 to November 12, 2021.
+The on time application period for the 2024-2025 school year was open from October 2, to November 17, 2023.
 You may submit a late application through echoices.lausd.net.
 There is currently a wait list at all grade levels however prospective students are always encouraged to apply for spaces that may open in the future.
-Late applications will remain open through September, 2022.
+Late applications will remain open from February through mid-September, 2024.
 When looking for our school, make sure you select "Sylmar Charter HS Science Tech Math Magnet 1887802."
 Sylmar Biotech Academy is a different school.

 If you would like more information about the Magnet program for Los Angeles Unified, please refer to the LAUSD Magnets home page.

 1. Who can apply to the Sylmar Charter High Science Tech Math Magnet?

 Any student who lives within the LAUSD boundaries is eligible to apply regardless of their academic record.
 Students with disabilities and English Learners are encouraged to apply.